samsmithnz/SamsFeatureFlags/README.md

 # Introduction
-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.

-As part of a [series of blog posts about Feature Flags](https://samlearnsazure.blog/2019/09/13/implementing-feature-flags/), we decided to make our our custom Feature flags system.
+As part of a [series of blog posts about Feature Flags](https://samlearnsazure.blog/2019/09/13/implementing-feature-flags/), we decided to make our own custom Feature flags system.
 Our main application will call our feature flags service, asking for the state of particular feature flags based on their environment – for example, if we were implementing a new menu and wanted to use the feature flag in dev, the dev website will ask if the dev version of the new menu feature flag is enabled.

 # Getting Started